Eddie McGuire

-Edward Joseph McGuire AM (born 29 October 1964) is an Australian television and radio presenter, journalist, Australian Football League commentator and former TV executive.
+Edward Joseph McGuire (born 29 October 1964) is an Australian television and radio presenter, journalist, Australian Football League commentator and former TV executive.
 He is also an occasional Herald Sun newspaper columnist.
-He hosted Channel Nine's Millionaire Hot Seat from 2009 to 2023, Wednesday night episodes of Footy Classified, and Network 10's coverage of the Melbourne Cup Carnival (since 2022).
+He hosted Nine Network's Who Wants to Be a Millionaire? and later its spin-off, Millionaire Hot Seat from 2009 to 2023, Wednesday night episodes of Footy Classified, and Network 10's coverage of the Melbourne Cup Carnival (since 2022).

 McGuire is the former president of the Collingwood Football Club; he stood down in 2021 after criticism of his handling of a report outlining systemic racism and involvement in racism at the club.
 He has worked in sports journalism, sports broadcasting and as a game show host.
-McGuire previously hosted Nine Network's The Footy Show from its first airing in March 1994 until his departure in 2006.
+McGuire previously hosted Nine Network's the Footy Show from its first airing in March 1994 until his departure in 2006.
 He returned for two years in 2017, leaving upon the show's termination in 2018, prior to its short-lived reformat.

 He hosted Australia's edition of the game show Who Wants to Be a Millionaire? and, previously, 1 vs. 100.
 He is a former Nine Network CEO, resigning on 30 June 2007.
 He returned to commentating Friday night football in August 2007 contractually with Melbourne radio station SEN 1116, commentating one match a round.
 He is a director at the Victorian Major Events Company.
 He formerly hosted Triple M Melbourne's breakfast show The Hot Breakfast.
+His son, Xander, is a journalist and media commentator.